This article is part of our PC-building beginner’s guide. You can view the entire guide here.

 Some processors are equipped with an integrated GPU (iGPU) which allows users to build a fully functional computer without a video card.
 These GPUs are far less powerful than those found in the typical dedicated graphics card, making them less suitable for GPU-intensive tasks.

 What is a Storage Drive?

-This is an incredibly superficial overview of PC storage.
+Note that this is an incredibly superficial overview of PC storage.
 For a more in-depth look at storage, read our full-length guide to PC storage technologies and terminologies.

 What is RAM?

-RAM is short for Random Access Memory, and the amount of RAM you buy will determine how much temporary data you can store for near-instant access.
+RAM is short for random access memory, and the amount of RAM you buy will determine how much temporary data you can store for near-instant access.

-RAM is a type of volatile memory (meaning it’s wiped clean when the power to your computer is cut off).
+RAM is a type of volatile memory, meaning it’s wiped clean when the power to your computer is cut off.
 It interfaces with your CPU far faster than even NVMe drives, making it ideal for storing small amounts of temporary data.
 Whereas storage drives frequently come in capacities ranging from 250GB to 8TB or more, RAM kits come in much smaller sizes such as 4, 8, 16, 32, 64, or 128GB.